aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Gotchas

 - After inserting seeds into tables, if you have issues on the next subsequent insert, you have likely hit a Heroku/Postgres sequence issue.
 In future, you can prevent this by reseting all sequences after seeding.
 To do this, add [this seed file](./resources/z_resetSequences.js) as the LAST seed file (you can see ours starts with a `z`) in your seeds folder.
+- Heroku requires a secure connection from the web dyno to the database dyno, the error is hard to read when you hit it, it starts: `FATAL: no pg_hba.conf entry for host`.
+To fix this, run the following command to turn off host certificate checking: `heroku config:set PGSSLMODE=no-verify`.